marsbos/fix-my-photos/README.md

 ## Improvements/not so happy about

-- Filtering: The filter component is too tightly coupled to the domain (it uses props/keys of the photo domain model):
+- Filtering: The photo filter component is too tightly coupled to the domain (it uses props/keys of the photo domain model):

 ```
 setFilterValue('failed')...
 ```

--
+- I spent some time on creating a solution for tracking requests status: that part took a bit too long.
+On the other hand, I don't mind doing some extra work in the evening: it was part of my private projects.